matteobregola/DatabaseInitialization/README.md

 ## Usage

-Run the query in the database or copy the content of Database_Init.txt in the query tool of the editor.
+**Run the query Database_Init.sql in the database or copy the content of Database_Init.txt in the query tool of the editor.**

 ## Information about the data